Parameter Estimation in Adaptive Control of Time-Varying Systems Under a Range of Excitation Conditions: Adaptive Control of a Class of Plants with Time-Varying Parameters

 Large classes of problems in adaptive identification and control can be represented in the form of differential equations containing two errors, $e(t)\in\mathbb{R}^n$ and $\tilde{\theta}(t)\in\mathbb{R}^{N\times m}$.
 The first is an error that represents an identification error or tracking error.
 The second is the underlying parameter error, either in estimation of the plant parameter or the control parameter.
 The parameter error is commonly expressed as the difference between a parameter estimate $\theta$ and the true unknown value $\theta^*$ as $\tilde{\theta}(t)=\theta(t)-\theta^*(t)$.
 The differential equations which govern the evolution of $e(t)$ with $\tilde{\theta}(t)$ are referred to as error models \cite{Narendra2005,Narendra_1985,Loh_1999}, and provide insight into how stable adaptive laws for adjusting the parameter error can be designed for a large class of adaptive systems.
 The class of error models we focus on in this paper is of the form

 where the regressor $\phi(t)\in\mathbb{R}^N$ and $e_y(t)\in\mathbb{R}^p$ is a measurable error at each $t$.
-The corresponding adaptive law for adjusting $\tilde{\theta}$ is assumed to be of the form
+The corresponding adaptive law for adjusting $\theta$ is assumed to be of the form

 where $Y$ is a known function that is implementable at each $t$ and $\Gamma_0\in\mathbb{R}^{N\times N}$ is a symmetric positive definite matrix referred to as the learning rate.
-In addition, for a given $g_1$ and $g_2$, $Y$ is chosen so that $e(t)=0$, $\tilde{\theta}(t)=0$ is an equilibrium point of the system.
-Assuming that $\theta^*$ is a constant, the law in \eqref{e:theta_dot_nom_tilde} can be written as

-We consider all classes of adaptive systems that can be expressed in the form of \eqref{e:error_model_general} and \eqref{e:theta_dot_nom} where $g_1$, $g_2$, $Y$, and $\Gamma_0$ are such that all solutions are bounded, and where $\lim_{t\rightarrow\infty}e(t)=0$.
+In addition, for a given $g_1$ and $g_2$, $Y$ is chosen so that $e(t)=0$, $\tilde{\theta}(t)=0$ is an equilibrium point of the system, when $\theta^*$ is a constant.
+We consider all classes of adaptive systems that can be expressed in the form of \eqref{e:error_model_general} and \eqref{e:theta_dot_nom} where $g_1$, $g_2$, $Y$, and $\Gamma_0$ are such that all solutions are bounded for constant $\theta^*$, and where $\lim_{t\rightarrow\infty}e(t)=0$.
 In particular, we assume that $g_1$, $g_2$, and $Y$ are such that a quadratic Lyapunov function candidate

 yields a derivative for the case of constant $\theta^*$ as

 where $P$ and $Q$ are symmetric positive definite matrices.
 Due to the choice of the adaptive law in \eqref{e:theta_dot_nom}, it follows therefore $\dot{V}(t)\leq-e^T(t)Qe(t)$.
 Further conditions on $g_1$, $g_2$, and $Y$ guarantee that $e(t)\rightarrow0$ as $t\rightarrow\infty$.
 We formalize this assumption below: \begin{assumption}[Class of adaptive systems] For the case of a constant unknown parameter ($\dot{\theta}^*(t)=0$), the error model in \eqref{e:error_model_general} and the adaptive law in \eqref{e:theta_dot_nom} are such that they admit a Lyapunov function $V$ as in \eqref{e:Lypaunov_Gamma_0_V} which satisfies the inequality in \eqref{e:Lypaunov_Gamma_0_V_dot}. \end{assumption}